nijaru/beryl-router/ai/STATUS.md

 - Use nftables for NAT/conntrack, XDP for fast-path filtering
 - WiFi requires hostapd + proprietary MT7976 drivers (OpenWrt only)
 - U-Boot recovery (hold reset 10s) is safety net for bricking
-- Nightly Rust is required for `beryl-router-ebpf` (build-std), but userspace can be stable.
+- Nightly Rust is required for `beryl-router-ebpf` (build-std).
-- `bpf-linker` is required for `cargo xtask build-ebpf` on Linux.
+- `bpf-linker` requires specific rustc version matching the linker; updated Dockerfile to use nightly default.
-- Docker on Apple Silicon is an efficient way to build native aarch64 binaries for the router.
+- Docker on Apple Silicon with `rust:nightly` is effective for building aarch64 binaries.
+- OpenWrt WiFi control is best done via generating `/etc/config/wireless` and calling `/sbin/wifi reload` rather than fighting netifd.

 ## Active Work
-Phase 2: DNS Server implementation (crates/beryl-dns).
+Next Phase: Building the OpenWrt Image (Phase 4).